 When you have been made an offer

-If you've been made an offer then you will be invited to an Applicant Day.
+If you've been made an offer then you will be invited to an Offer Holder Day.
 These are really useful for you and your family and friends, even if you live locally or have visited the University campus before.
 They give you time to ask staff and students about what it's like to study at Stirling and helps you find out all you need to know about the next steps in the application process.

 Even if you've already visited the campus before, you can still have lots of new questions to ask.
-That’s why our Applicant Days have been specially designed to give you valuable time with academic staff and students as well as the chance to see our range of accommodation and support services.
+That’s why our Offer Holder Days have been specially designed to give you valuable time with academic staff and students as well as the chance to see our range of accommodation and support services.

 The role of a personal tutor is to help students feel part of the University community.
 They are a specific and consistent source of guidance, information and support for students throughout their studies.
 The tutor should be the student’s first formal point of contact for general academic guidance and pastoral support.

 You will find your personal tutor from your academic history on your Portal Homepage, click the link “View Personal Student Tutor/Supervisor(s) Information”.
 For more information about the scheme please consult our Personal Tutor Scheme website.